 I had so much fun with Zen Cart I can hardly describe it, and I still miss it to this day.

-Since mid-2016 the shop has been running on it's own domain at www.dietrecords.org.
-The band was moving slow at this point (lack of singer) and me and Martin decided to start up a record label, and it became Diet Records.
+Since mid-2016 the shop has run on its own domain at www.dietrecords.org.
+The band was moving slow at this point (lack of singer) and me and Martin decided to start a record label, and it became Diet Records.
 We relased Martin's solo album as well as some (ex-) rarities with CRASHDIET.
 Then Gabriel Keyes came along all of a sudden...

 Nowadays we're 100% focused on CRASHDIET, so Diet Records has become more or less just a portal for CRASHDIET.
 Maybe I'll move the shop back to www.crashdiet.org eventually, I don't know.
 But we're staying here for now :).

 I closed the shop on December 31 2019 - we had some issues with malware infections / phishing redirects - I couldn't figure out where it came from so I had to start over.
-We opened the store again on January 31 on a fresh install and things have since then worked better than ever :).
+We opened the store again on January 31 on a fresh install and things have since then run fairly smooth! :D

 /Peter London, CRASHDIET